Telecommunication Consultation Procedures

 Exceptions for information submission:

-- Collocations that do not involve any ground disturbance.
-Please submit the applicable information from item numbers 1, 3, and 7 above.
+A. Collocations that do not involve any ground disturbance.
+Please submit the applicable information from item numbers 1, 3, 7, and 9 above.

 Please see below the Standards for Cultural Resource Survey Reports.